Menendez attorneys file for mistrial over judge's rulings

-The judge in the bribery trial of U.S. Sen. Bob Menendez and a wealthy friend is facing another decision on a motion for a mistrial.
+The judge in the bribery trial of U.S. Sen. Bob Menendez and a wealthy friend is facing a decision on a motion for a mistrial.

 Attorneys for both defendants filed papers with the court on Sunday.